How to Roast Chickpeas in the Oven

 - 1 teaspoon of garlic powder

 - 1 teaspoon of sweet paprika.
-It’s also possible to spicy paprika.
+It’s also possible to use spicy paprika.

-Once the time has passed, the oven’s preheated to 400 degrees Fahrenheit.
-The chickpeas are placed in a bowl and the rest of the ingredients are added, stirring so that all are impregnated.
+Preheat the oven to 400 degrees Fahrenheit.
+Place the chickpeas in a bowl and add the rest of the ingredients.
+Stir well.

 Then, place the chickpeas on a baking tray lined with baking paper.
 Be sure to place them in the central area of the oven and cook them for about 40 minutes.

-It’s important to produce a light toasting on top so that their organoleptic characteristics are improved.
-Once the time has elapsed, they’re ready for you to enjoy them!
+It’s important they’re lightly toasted on top so that their organoleptic characteristics are improved.
+Once the cooking time is over, they’re ready for you to enjoy them!

 To find out more: What Kinds of Nutrients Can You Get from Legumes?